andrewelkins/cabinet/README.md

 Workbench [tutorial](http://jasonlewis.me/article/laravel-4-develop-packages-using-the-workbench)
 by Jason Lewis was excellent in getting up and running with workbench.

-Image upload tutorial from [Phil Sturgeon](http://philsturgeon.co.uk/blog/2012/09/package-watch-image-management).
+Image upload tutorial from [Phil Sturgeon](http://philsturgeon.co.uk/blog/2012/09/package-watch-image-management) which inspired me to create this package.

 ## Additional information